jbirddog/blue/README.md

 # BlueVM

-Minimalistic 64 bit Forth-like virtual machine for hackers.
+Minimalistic 64 bit virtual machine inspired by Forth and Factor.
 The BlueVM aims to:

 1. Have a reasonably small, simplistic and hackable codebase
 1. Support execution of any previously compiled machine or bytecode